John Key: Post-prime ministerial career

 In May 2017, Key was appointed to the board of directors of Air New Zealand, and took up the position on 1 September 2017.
 He was also appointed chairman of ANZ Bank New Zealand, taking up the position on 18 October 2017.
 On 31 March 2020, Key stood down as a director of Air New Zealand.
+He joined the board of American cybersecurity company Palo Alto Networks in 2019.

+On 3 September 2025, Key along with fellow former Prime Minister Helen Clark attended the 2025 China Victory Day Parade held in Beijing's Forbidden City on 3 September 2025 to mark the 80th anniversary of Japan's surrender at the end of World War II.
+The two former heads of governments also met with General Secretary of the Chinese Communist Party and Chinese President Xi Jinping.
+The two former Prime Ministers were among 70 special international guests invited by Xi to attend the military parade alongside Russian President Vladimir Putin, North Korean Supreme Leader Kim Jong Un and Belarussian President Alexander Lukashenko.
+Chinese Ambassador Wang Xiaolong praised the two Prime Ministers for attending the commemorative events, stating that China and New Zealand had fought side by side during World War II.

 Political and social views

 Key's views were largely aligned with his own party's view.
 However, he noted that his differences from his predecessor are more of style and focus rather than view.
-Key noted others' concern at the pace of asset sales, but stated that the arguments against selling assets in the 1980s were largely irrational.
-In a 2002 interview, he said that "some form of orientation towards privatisation" in health, education and superannuation, such as giving firms tax breaks for employer super schemes, made sense.
-After his party won a plurality in the 2011 election, Key rejected claims that the National Government lacked a mandate to partially privatise state-owned assets.

-Key had a mixed voting record on social issues.
-In 2004 he voted against the bill creating civil unions, stating that, while he personally supports such unions, he acted in accordance with his electorate's views.
-However, in 2005, Key was part of a large bloc of MPs voting to defeat a bill that defined marriage as being between a man and a woman.
-Key stated in 2008 that he did not oppose same-sex couples adopting children.
-In 2013 he expressed support for same-sex marriage and voted for the Marriage (Definition of Marriage) Amendment Act 2013.
+Alcohol regulation

 In 2008 Key voted for an attempt to raise the legal drinking age from 18 back to 20, but ignored a Law Commission recommendation to increase levies on alcohol.
 He claimed there was "no appetite" for such a move.
 A report on public attitudes to alcohol law reform was later discovered, which indicated that in 2010, when he made this claim, 56% of New Zealanders supported a price increase.

+Climate change

 Key says that global warming is a real phenomenon, and that the Government needed to implement measures to reduce human contribution to global warming.
 Key committed the National Party to working towards reducing greenhouse emissions in New Zealand by 50% within the next fifty years.
 Commentators note that as late as 2005, Key made statements indicating that he was sceptical of the effects and impact of climate change.